 While creating profitable businesses or earning money is absolutely a motivating factor in why many of us get out of bed in the morning , there is also a huge responsibility to those that they employ! (a pre-emptive sorry to my wife, of course I get out of bed to be with you, but also because I’m trying to better our economic circumstances for the future!)

 When a free-market system is working properly, and there are no worldwide plagues, this is a service that business owners can provide to their communities without even realizing it.
 That’s one of the beautiful features of capitalism, do as well as you can for yourself and those around you will benefit.

 The time is now to start filling out your application; don’t dawdle, demur, or delay!
 With the pre-registration deadline coming up on the 29th, you should make filling out your application priority #1.

 Even if you find yourself unable to complete the application within that time frame, you should still complete and submit it whenever you’re able.
 If history serves as any indicator for the future, many programs will get further funding, and the first recipients of the next round are those who didn’t receive any funds in the round prior.
 Whether or not you’ve taken advantage of any relief programs thus far is irrelevant.
-This is an opportunity that is not often seen in the halls of state government, and should be capitalized on without delay.
+The Fourth round NJEDA grants provide a rare opportunity, and should be capitalized on without delay.

-Anyone with doubts about how they should go about their application would be well served by speaking with their accounting and payroll professionals.
+Anyone with doubts about how they should go about their application should speak with their accounting and payroll professionals.
 Businesses that rely on your existence for their existence see your questions as a blessing, never a burden.